Juan Carlos Obregón: Early life

 Obregón Jr. was born in New York, New York to Juan and Maria, both immigrants from Honduras.

 Career

 College, amateur and youth

 Obregón Jr. played two years of college soccer at Siena College between 2015 and 2016.
 While at college, he also appeared for USL PDL side F.A.
 Euro in 2016.
-While at Sienna, Obregón Jr. played with Conor McGlynn who would also be his teammate with Hartford Athletic.
+While at Sienna, Obregón Jr. played with Conor McGlynn who would also be his teammate with Hartford Athletic and Westchester SC.

 Following college, Obregón Jr. joined Liga MX side Necaxa.
 During his time with their Under-20 side, Obregón Jr. netted 6 goals in 24 appearances.

 Professional

 Rio Grande Valley

 In September 2019, Obregón Jr. signed with USL Championship side Rio Grande Valley FC.

 Hartford Athletic

 In April 2021, Obregón Jr. signed with USL Championship side Hartford Athletic for the 2021 USL Championship season.
 He set a club record in 2021 with ten goals in a season.

 Motagua and Pittsburgh Riverhounds

 On July 5, 2023, Obregón Jr. signed with USL Championship side Pittsburgh Riverhounds SC for the remainder of their 2023 season following a brief spell in Honduras with Motagua during their Clausura season.
 Obregón Jr. debuted against Detroit City FC which resulted in a 2-0 win.
 He scored his first goal with the Hounds against Memphis 901 FC.
 His goal gave his team the lead which would allow them to win the game 4-2.
 Following the Players' Shield winning campaign, Obregon's 2024 option was not picked up, and he became a free agent.